hannestschofenig/tls-dual-certs/draft-yusef-tls-dual-certs.md

 # Client-Driven Authentication Requirements

-This section defines expected client and server behavior under various client configurations.
+The scenarios in this section describe server authentication behavior based on client policy.
 Each case reflects a different client capability and authentication policy, based on how the client populates the `signature_algorithms`, `signature_algorithms_cert`, and `secondary_signature_algorithms` extensions, and whether it sets the `dual_certificate_required` flag.

+For client authentication, the same principles apply with roles reversed: the server drives authentication requirements by sending a `CertificateRequest` message that includes appropriate extensions.

 ## Type 1: Classic-Only Clients